 The Disks view displays the online status and capacities of disks configured in DIVA Core.
-The status of a disk can be set through the Disks tab of the Configuration Utility.
+The status of a disk can be set through the Disks page of the System Management App.
 If DIVA Core has automatically set a disk to Out of Order, the cause of the error must be investigated before setting the disk back to Working Well.
-If DIVA Core encounters an I/ O error with the disk, it is set to Out of Order automatically by DIVA Core.
+When DIVA Core encounters an I/O error with the disk, it is set to Out of Order automatically by DIVA Core.